Ivan-Kouznetsov/TrademarkHistoryAnalysis/Readme.md

  - CaseFileClassId
  - CaseFileId
  - ClassId

+# How?

+Usage: TrademarkHistoryAnalysis [filename or directory] [name of sqlite db that porgram will create]

+## Technical Requirements:
+In order to process the data efficiently and not be delayed by I/O, the XML data is processed in memory, which means you will want to run this program on a modern computer with a 64-bit processor and operating system and more than 5 GB of RAM.
+Because of this streamlined approach, the application is CPU bound, meaning that the faster the processor is the faster this program will run, as a consequence it will also use a lot of your processor's capacity while it runs.

+On a modern PC it may process all currently available historical trademark data from the USPTO in less than half an hour.

 # Original XML Data
 The original data looks like this.
 It gets converted into tables as described above.